 - or brass are particularly susceptible to this effect.

-The salt water reacts with these metals and can cause the jewelry to change color, tarnish or even rust.
+The salt water reacts with these metals and can cause the Jewelry changes color, starts or even rusts.

 It is therefore advisable to remove such jewelry before swimming in the sea or in salty waters to avoid possible damage.

-2. Secondly, Salt crystals or other residues in the salt water may remain on the surface of the jewelry.
-These residues can make the jewelry appear dull or cloudy.
-To prevent this, it is important to rinse your jewelry thoroughly with clean water after swimming in salt water.
+2. Secondly, salt crystals or other residues in salt water may remain on the surface of the jewelry.
+These residues can Jewelry matte or cloudy To prevent this, it is important to rinse the jewelry thoroughly with clean water after swimming in salt water.

-Make sure to clean all corners and spaces of the jewelry to remove any residue.
-Do not use hot water or harsh cleaning products as this could further damage the jewelry.
+Make sure to check all corners and Clean the spaces between the jewelryto remove any residue.
+Do not use hot water or harsh cleaning agents, as this could further damage the jewelry.

-In addition, salt crystals can get stuck in joints, clasps or other moving parts of the jewelry and damage it.
-These particles can cause friction or block the jewelry.
+Additionally, salt crystals can get stuck in joints, clasps, or other moving parts of the jewelry and damage it.
+These particles can cause friction or jam the jewelry.

-It is therefore important to carefully inspect the jewelry after contact with salt water and remove any contamination.
-To do this, use a soft cloth or brush to gently clean the jewelry and ensure that no residue is left behind.
+Therefore, it's important to carefully inspect your jewelry after exposure to salt water and remove any contaminants.
+Use a soft cloth or brush to gently clean the jewelry and ensure no residue remains.

 Discover your new waterproof jewelry at DIAMOND MODE: